 I stretched my arms.
 The body was energetic, strong.
 My hunger pangs had vanished.
 Almost enough to make me forget how much sleep I’d lost.
 Nodding at Poppy, I picked up the white feathered mask, turning it over in my hands, and slid it into a spacious pocket on the combat suit.

 Now fully dressed, I indicated my head to Samuel, and we strode out the door.

 Today, it was dead quiet.
 Dark.
-Swept clean by the janitors in preparation for the new semester, with the chairs flipped upside down on the tables.
+Swept clean by the janitors, with the chairs flipped upside down on the tables.
 I took one last look at it as we stepped out the front door.

 Alabaster Hall, like the other dormitories, was connected to the central buildings of the Academy by a sturdy wooden bridge, all floating more than a thousand feet above the city of Elmidde.
 In my parent’s day, it had been hidden from the Humdrums below, a team of sleep-deprived light projectors keeping it invisible to the naked eye at all hours.

 Now, the Academy hung like a magical fat cloud of classical architecture above the metropolis, visible to any common dimwit with dreams of becoming a Guardian.